 - The DBC requires formingan alloy between the copper foil and the ceramic, and the calcination temperature needs to be strictly controlled within the temperature range of 1065-1085°C. Because the DBC requires the thickness of the copper foil, generally, it cannot be less than 150-300 microns.
 Therefore, the wire width to depth ratio of such ceramic circuit boards is limited.

 - The preparation methods of DPC include vacuum coating, wet coating, exposure and development, etching, and other process links, so the price of its products is relatively high.
-In addition, in terms of shape processing, DPC ceramic plates need to be laser cut.
+In addition, in terms of shape processing, DPC 1800 ceramic fiber board plates need to be laser cut.
 Traditional drilling and milling machines and punching machines cannot accurately process them, so the bonding force and line width are more precise.

 Alumina Ceramic Substrate